open-mmlab/mmrazor/docs/en/tutorials/apply_existing_algorithms_to_new_tasks.md

 # Tutorial 8: Apply existing algorithms to new tasks

-Here we show how to apply existing algorithms to other existing tasks with an example of SPOS & DetNAS
+Here we show how to apply existing algorithms to other existing tasks with an example of SPOS & DetNAS.

 1. Register a new algorithm for the other existing task with an existing algorithm